Dinosaur Train: Reception

-Emily Ashby of Common Sense Media gave this a show a rate four stars out of five, describing as a "Young dino's travels teach kids about science and diversity."
+Emily Ashby of Common Sense Media rated the show four stars out of five, stating that "Young dinos travels teach kids about science and diversity."

 Home media

 DVDs of the series from PBS Distribution were produced from 2010 to 2019.
 It also became part of PBS Kids compilation DVDs until 2021, when Elinor Wonders Why took over.

 StudioCanal UK and StudioCanal Germany released the series on DVD in their respective countries.

 In other media

 Live show

 A live show, "Jim Henson's Dinosaur Train Live: Buddy's Big Adventure", toured the United States and Canada from September 2013 to June 2014.

 Film

 In July 2020, Craig Bartlett announced an 85-minute musical film based on the series on Instagram.

 The film, titled Dinosaur Train: Adventure Island, premiered on April 12, 2021, serving as the series finale.